Burma Trade Union Congress

 The Burma Trade Union Congress was a central trade union organization in Burma.
 The BTUC was founded in December 1950 as the trade union wing of the Burma Workers and Peasants Party.
-BTUC was formed after a split away from the Trade Union Congress (Burma) (TUC(B)).
+BTUC emerged after a split from the Trade Union Congress (Burma) (TUC(B)).
 Thakin Lwin, former Minister of Labour (1948-1949), served as the president of BTUC.
-BTUC was affiliated to the World Federation of Trade Unions.
+The BTUC was affiliated with the World Federation of Trade Unions.

-BTUC held its first congress in Rangoon February 9-12, 1951.
+BTUC held its first congress in Rangoon February 9–12, 1951.